Reliability and Maintenance Programme Management

 • Generic/Baseline/Low Utilisation Programmes and Customised AMP

 By the end of this course, delegates will demonstrate understanding of the Maintenance and Reliability Programmes with the use of practical exercises, review of case studies, and group discussions.
-The main objective is also to reinforce the participants’ knowledge and understanding of the regulatory requirements and practical oversight of Aircraft Maintenance Programmes and Reliability Programmes.

 Delegates should have experience in Continuing Airworthiness or Maintenance Management and have a working knowledge of Part M / Part CAMO.